 Bill joined the Clermont County Sheriff’s Office on October 19, 1998.
 He was assigned to road patrol on December 29, 2015 when, while trying to arrest a Theft suspect who was resisting, he was struck by a car traveling about 30 miles per hour.
 He was hospitalized but returned to full duty.
 On May 15, 2017, Deputy Brewer was awarded a Merit/Bravery Award by the Clermont Chamber of Commerce Foundation.
 On December 3, 2018, Deputy Brewer was transferred to the Investigations Section.
 By 2019, Detective Brewer had served Clermont County for 20 Years.

-Wade Edward Winn was born September 12, 1995 to William and Tammy (Vaught) Winn of 4248 Langley Avenue in Saint Bernard.
+Wade Edward Winn was born September 12, 1995 to parents of Saint Bernard.
 He attended the School of Creative and Performing Arts in Cincinnati.

 We are unaware of his juvenile record, but as an adult he started out at 19-years-old with misdemeanor marijuana convictions.
 A couple of years later, he was charged with Robbery in Hamilton County, but the Grand Jury did not indict him.
 He was arrested in May 2018 on charges of carrying a concealed weapon, drug possession, and driving with a suspended license, but those charges were also dropped.
 He was convicted in August 2018 on a charge of improperly handling firearms in motor vehicle, but that is a misdemeanor and did not prohibit him from possessing firearms.